-If you read a bit of my backstory yesterday, then you'll know how unlikely that would have been, even 5 years ago.
+If you read a bit of my backstory when I shared 'The Cave' with you, then you'll know how unlikely that would have been, even 5 years ago.
 I also play a little bonus song for you too, I hope you like it 😊

 So how did I reach this point of being able to share publicly (with you)?
 The rest of my story is below this video.

 I had started recording an album (called Swoontide) with a quiet hope to eventually perform it so that it might have a better shot at reaching people.
 I was really unsure how my music could even translate in a live setting.
 I don’t have a band and so I slowly started experimenting with backing tracks and committed to practicing daily.
 Then out of the blue I was invited to support Lisa O’Neill in Sheffield.
 I knew if I didn’t say yes to this I never would.

 For the whole month leading up to the gig I was in a permanent state of fight or flight.
 My nervous system was totally frazzled.
 I frantically went down several YouTube rabbit holes trying to learn as many exercises and mental tricks I could employ to lessen the terror.
 I’ve never been so scared in my whole life.

 During this time I also started to explore the possible origins of my irrational fear.
 As with most issues, the root stemmed back to childhood.
 I was a very nervous kid due to certain events from those tender first few years.
 I think the messages I received very early on were that the world was a threatening place, people are scary and the best chance of survival is to be invisible and hide away.
 It’s something I still have to push against.